A Service-Center Tool to Identify, Connect, and Configure E-bikes cover

 Impact

-Reduced e-bike servicing time by 50% and delivered the feature within 2 months by integrating into an existing tool rather than building from scratch.
+Cut e-bike servicing time by 50% and shipped in 2 months by extending an existing tool rather than building from scratch.

 Background